Find out the must-know places to search, discover, and get hired for freelance photography jobs.

 Typically, in-house photographers are considered employees.
 They have taxes taken out of their paychecks and, if applicable, are eligible for employee benefits (like paid time off and sick time).
 As employees, in-house photographers will typically stay with one publication or company for long periods of time.

-With freelance photography jobs, you’re considered an independent contractor.
+As a freelancer, you’re considered an independent contractor.
 That means you’re hired for a specific assignment or contract—and you’ll have to set aside your own money for taxes.
 Also, freelancers aren’t typically eligible for benefits.

 The Pros of Freelance Photography Jobs

-Freelance photography jobs might not be as stable as more traditional employment, but there are some serious benefits to going freelance.
+Freelance photography might not be as stable as more traditional employment, but there are some serious benefits to going freelance.